 Sound therapy works with vibration.
 When we consider that everything is a vibration, you can tune your body like you tune an instrument.
 Different instruments, vocals, or sounds can be set to certain frequencies.
 Sound therapy works with the principles of resonance and entrainment, finding the areas of dissonance in the body and entraining the bodily systems into a more harmonious expression.

 Today, acoustic healing is offered in many settings through ultrasound, vibroacoustic methods, tuning forks, or tones.
 These methods are known to stimulate a parasympathetic response, to discharge energy, and to feel more resourced in the present moment by supporting a deeper level of embodiment.
-Paula is currently training in Biofield Tuning which involves the use of tuning forks to clear imbalances and restore wholeness.
+Paula is a Biofield Tuning Practitioner who uses sound to restore wholeness and connection to the authentic self.

 Similarly, movement or dance has been used cross-culturally across time to celebrate rites of passage, to grieve, or to cleanse the body and soul of the individual and collective pain.